pburkholder/decksets/2018-04-cf-summit/text.md

 ![inline](media/kibana.png)

 ^We store customer logs with ELK for 180 days, but stored logs aren't much use if you can't view them.
 So any cloud.gov use can authenticate against UAA and see their logs, and their logs only, in Kibana.

-Adam Kendall on our team wrote a UAA plugin for Kibana, so once authenticated all user searches are filtered to include the @cf_org_id and @cf_space_id.
+^Adam Kendall on our team wrote a UAA plugin for Kibana, so once authenticated all user searches are filtered to include the @cf_org_id and @cf_space_id.
 Not just useful, but another step forward in making it easier to operate in compliance

 ---